-We offer a range of interactive workshops that build upon our core values, timely research, and accessible publications while also providing student researchers with meaningful opportunities to develop their presentation skills and showcase their research contributions.
+We offer a range of interactive workshops for public and private stakeholders that build upon our core values, timely research, and accessible publications while also providing student researchers with meaningful opportunities to develop their presentation skills and showcase their research contributions.

 We invite Rutgers University graduates to join us for online and onsite events that explore technology’s moral and societal implications.
 These continuing education programs showcase our latest research and foster discussions about the responsible tech movement and its impact across societal sectors.